 An evening at Chez Gouzer is like being in a New York City bar on the coast of Bretagne.
 On a typical evening, jazz standards play as the sommelier pours wine from their beloved collection, while the bartender rhythmically shucks the main attraction: oysters.

 That family vibe extends to your hosts.
 Like good parents, the sommeliers love their 50 wines equally (and don’t you dare ask ’em to pick favorites).
 But rest assured, not one of them has ever disappointed.

 I hear you, oysters aren’t for everyone.
-Chez Gouzer still has you covered, with lobster rolls, wild smoked salmon, Spanish sardines, organic Swiss caviar (what??), and creamy St Marcelin cheese.
+Chez Gouzer still has you covered, with lobster rolls, wild smoked salmon, Spanish sardines, and Swiss sausages and cheese.
 Lemon tart provides a sweet finish.
 A live jazz band plays from time to time.

 Totally cool for groups or singles, and dogs, it turns out, are welcome.